Jerrysuper123/artisanBread/README.md

 # Artisan Bread

-Artisan BREAD is an e-commerce website selling breads made of high-quality natural ingredients.
+Artisan BREAD is an e-commerce website selling high-quality bread made of organic ingredients.
 The front-end is built using React connecting to the restful API powered by Express and Node Js.
+The database is built on mysql.

-- Access the live React front-end demo [here](https://chic-crostata-11c4b4.netlify.app).
+- Access the live React front-end ecommerce page [here](https://chic-crostata-11c4b4.netlify.app).
-- Access the live back-end admin page [here](https://artisanbread.herokuapp.com).
+- Access the live back-end admin page [here](https://artisanbread.herokuapp.com)

 ## Disclaimer

-The website is designed for school project purpose, not for commercial use.
+The website is designed for school project only, not for any commercial use.
 The brand and its products are all frictious.

 ### Display of the e-commerce site (front-end);